-The astronomy routines call on the SOFA vector/matrix library routines, which are separately listed.
+The astronomy routines call on the SOFA vector/matrix library routines, which are separately listed, and described in sofa_vm_f.pdf (Fortran) and sofa_vm_c.pdf (C).

 The routines are designed to exploit the full floating-point accuracy of the machines on which they run, and not to rely on compiler optimizations.
 Within these constraints, the intention is that the code corresponds to the published formulation (if any).